drpetersonfernandes/SimpleLauncher/parameters.md

 D:\Emulators\ScummVM\scummvm.exe -p "I:\ScummVM\The Curse Of Monkey Island (CD Windows)" --auto-detect --fullscreen
 ```

 Try launching your batch file directly outside of Simple Launcher first.
-If it works there, it should also work inside Simple Launcher.
+If it works there, it will work inside Simple Launcher.

 ## Sega Dreamcast